Eng-ZeyadTarek/Eng-ZeyadTarek/README.md

 🧑‍🎓 I graduated from the faculty of computer sciences at Zagazig university with B.Sc.

-📖 I finished my M.Sc degree in AI and machine learning from Queen's University in Kingston, Canada with A+ grade.
+📖 I finished my M.Sc degree in AI and machine learning from Queen's University in Kingston, ON, Canada with A+ grade.

 🔭 I’m currently working on building AI and data science models for clients.